mjg123/mjg123.github.io/_posts/2018-02-11-Opening-Oracle-JDK-Features.md

 Here is [a proposal to open Flight Recorder](http://openjdk.java.net/jeps/328), and [a proposal for a proposal for a new OpenJDK project for Mission Control](http://mail.openjdk.java.net/pipermail/discuss/2018-March/004715.html).
 Note that "Java" has been dropped from both names.

-Here's JFR/JMC lead [Marcus Hirt](https://twitter.com/hirt) talking about JFR:
+Here's JFR/JMC lead [Marcus Hirt](https://twitter.com/hirt) talking about them at JFokus a few years ago:

 <iframe width="700" height="400" src="https://www.youtube.com/embed/EOeNugl0NlU" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>